AlexaH88/pianotes/README.md

   - The page is split into two sections:
     - The play mode choice, including a clickable button each for Freestyle mode and Challenge mode.
 And the score board, including counters for the number of rounds played, the number of games won, the number of games lost, and a results message showing either "Won!" or "Lost!".
 A hover effect of the buttons inversing colours, and the cursor becoming a pointer is included, allowing the user to understand that the button is clickable.
-    - The virtual piano, including computer keyboard keys to be used on non-touchscreen devices.
-A hover effect on the keys of the cursor becoming a pointer is included, allowing the user to understand that the keys is clickable.
+    - The virtual piano, including computer keyboard keys to be used on Freestyle mode on non-touchscreen devices.

 - #### Sheet Music Page